ShatrovOA/dtFFT/README.md

 [![License](https://img.shields.io/github/license/ShatrovOA/dtFFT?color=brightgreen&logo=License)]()

 This repository contains new library to perform FFT on a distibuted memory cluster.
 It is written in modern Fortran and uses MPI to handle communications between processes.
 The main idea of this library is to implement zero-copy algoritms in 2d and 3d cases.
-It uses advance MPI to create send and recieve MPI datatypes in a such way that recieved data will be aligned in memory and ready to run 1d FFT.
+It uses advanced MPI to create send and recieve MPI Datatypes in a such way that recieved data will be aligned in memory and ready to run 1d FFT.

-Following Fortran column-major order consider XYZ is a three-dimensional buffer: X index varies most quickly. dtFFT will create MPI derived datatypes which will produce
+Following Fortran column-major order consider XYZ is a three-dimensional buffer: X index varies most quickly. dtFFT will create MPI Derived Datatypes which will produce
 - Forward transform: XYZ --> YXZ --> ZXY
 - Backward transform: ZXY --> YXZ --> XYZ